UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/03_Keeping_track_of_users_data_and_OSS.md

 ---
-title: "Keeping track of user data and OSS"
+title: "Keeping track of user data and OSS" # Episode title
 teaching: 120 # teaching time in minutes
 exercises: 40 # exercise time in minutes
 ---